CIVIL PARTNERSHIP DISSOLUTION AND SAME SEX DIVORCE SOLICITORS

-Currently civil partnership legislation enables same sex couples to “register” their relationship and effectively become married in the eyes of the law.
+Currently legislation enables same sex couples in civil partnerships to “register” their relationship and effectively become married in the eyes of the law.

 Once registered, a couple gain the same rights as a married couple in terms of tax, inheritance and “dissolution” (the equivalent of divorce).
 This provides each person with a potential claim over the assets and income of the other.

 Financial claims on the dissolution of a civil partnership will be assessed in much the same way as those made on divorce.
 When considering the length of the relationship and the extent of the assets, it is likely that periods of cohabitation are likely to be combined with the length of the partnership.

 You will need to work out: